Giorgi Antsukhelidze: Allegations of torture

 In January 2009 two video recordings emerged on the Internet showing soldiers in the South Ossetian uniforms torturing a captured Georgian soldier whom the relatives identified as Antsukhelidze.
 The video footage shows the militants, speaking in Ossetian and Georgian, interrogating the prisoner, forcing him to kneel and ordering him to kiss the earth.
 The captured soldier in a Georgian uniform is shown being repeatedly beaten and replying to each question: "I have no idea".
 One of the torturers is heard shouting in Ossetian: "Look, what a tough guy!".
 In April 2010, the Georgian non-governmental organization Georgian Young Lawyer's Association filed a claim to the European Court of Human Rights in favor of the Antsukhelidze family.
 The claim refers to facts of torture and murder by Russian and Ossetian militaries.
 A high-ranking South Ossetian officer, Soslan Pukhayev, claimed by the Georgian reports to have been associated with the murder of Antsukhelidze, was arrested by the Georgian police in July 2009.

+According to Ukrainska Pravda, Russian Colonel Sergey Sukharev, who was involved in the torture of Georgian soldier Giorgi Antsukhelidze, was killed during the Russo-Ukrainian War in March of 2022.
+Sukharev served as the commander of the 331st Guards Airborne Regiment, which participated in the 2008 Russo-Georgian War.
+In March 2025, Kazbek Timov, an Ossetian separatist and one of the torturers of Giorgi Antsukhelidze, was killed by Ukrainian forces while participating in the Russo-Ukrainian War.
+Another Ossetian separatist Vladimir Khanikaev, who took part in the torturing of Giorgi Antsukhelidze was killed in Russo-Ukrainian War in March 2025.
+Another Ossetian from Vladikavkaz, Alan Beroev, who took part in the torture was killed in October 2025 in the Russo-Ukrainian war.
+Russian soldier, Vladimir Liakin, who took part in torturing of Giorgi Antsukhelidze was killed in Ukraine November 2025.